s-dharmik/s-dharmik/README.md

 - 📫 Want to reach me out?
 Here is my Email: [Click me](savaliyadharmik007@gmail.com)

 # Languages
 1. C and C++
 2. Java
 3. Python
 4. HTML
 5. JavaScript (React, Node)
+For more skills you can take a look at my LINKEDIN profile, by clicking [here](https://www.linkedin.com/in/ds-dharmik/).

 # Projects and Associated Tech-Stack
 | [Project name] | Tech-Stack and Tools |